elasalle/Covid_R_L_estim/README.md

 - ---
 # Estimation of multivariate reproduction number

-The estimation codes are associated to [1], [2], [3] that present multivariate reproduction number R estimators.
+The estimation codes are associated to [1], [2], [3] that present multivariate reproduction number R estimators, following existing MATLAB code to be found [here](<https://github.com/bpascal-fr/Covid-Estim-R>).

 [demo_estimRealData.ipynb](demo_estimRealData.ipynb) is a Jupyter notebook that computes univariate estimations of the instantaneous reproduction number given daily new infection counts to be found on [Johns Hopkins University](<https://coronavirus.jhu.edu/map.html>) `JHU`